jim-hendrick/baltimore-noms/README.md

 square pizzas have more options than you likely can imagine.
 Additionally, apparently their risotto is to die for.

-A decent carft beer list can be found here as well.
+A decent craft beer list can be found here as well.

 #### station north